 They are among the most important archaeological finds of the 20th century: 75 years ago, in the course of 1947, a Bedouin discovered the famous Dead Sea Scrolls in Qumran in the West Bank.
 According to the popular tale, while searching for an escaped goat, he came across clay jars containing mysterious papyrus fragments in an inaccessible cave on the north-western shore of the Dead Sea, Kathpress reported.

 Other experts assume that the story of the accidental find is a fairy tale.
 It is much more likely that the Bedouins were very familiar with the caves and brought the writings into the antique trade at this time.
 One thing is certain: on November 29, 1947, the first four Qumran scrolls were acquired by an Israeli scientist.
-The first report about the sensational find appeared in the “Times” on April 12, 1948, but it was not until 1949 that the first excavations by archaeologists took place.
+The first report regarding the sensational find appeared in the “Times” on April 12, 1948, but it was not until 1949 that the first excavations by archaeologists took place.
 By the end of the 1950s, texts and fragments had been recovered from a total of eleven caves.
 More finds have been made to date.

 An invaluable testimony of ancient Judaism and early Christianity: texts by ancient authors such as Pliny, parts of the Bible, but also non-biblical religious texts of the Jewish community that lived in Qumran and is known as the “Essenes”.
 A huge puzzle: The almost 1,000 documents – around 30,000 fragments – in Hebrew, Aramaic or Greek date from between 300 BC and 100 AD.
 Some in disastrous condition, some just the size of a thumbnail.
 But there is also an almost complete copy of the biblical book of Isaiah, more than seven meters long.
 The Qumran Scrolls thus reach back closer in time to the origin of the Bible than any other manuscript.